-5. COMPLETION OF INTERIM REMEDIAL ACTIONS COMPLIANCE DATE: To Be Determined Based on the Schedule Approved by the RWQCB in Task 4.
+6. COMPLETION OF INTERIM REMEDIAL ACTIONS

+COMPLIANCE DATE: To Be Determined Based on the schedule approved by the Executive Officer in Task 4 and 5 above.

-Submit a technical report acceptable to the Executive Officer documenting completion of necessary tasks identified in the Task 4 workplan.
+Submit a technical report acceptable to the Executive Officer documenting completion of necessary tasks identified in the Task 4 and 5 workplan(s).
 For any groundwater extraction remedial actions, the report should document the start-up and effectiveness of the groundwater system.